-If you are trying to perform shortcuts and they fail to work it is more than likely that you have accidentally switch to computer braille.
-In this case please press backspace, Space and G to revert back to either contracted or uncontracted braille.
+If you are trying to perform shortcuts and they fail to work, it is likely that you have accidentally switched to computer braille.
+In this case, please press backspace + G to revert back to either contracted or uncontracted braille.

 Can I use a QWERTY keyboard with the Chameleon 20?

 Yes, starting with the 2.0 update, the Chameleon 20 supports external QWERTY keyboard.
 Simply plug your keyboard into the Chameleon 20’s USB-A port on the left edge of the device and it should be recognized automatically and be available for use.